geteduroam/letswifi-portal/INSTALL.md

 If you want to use newlines, please write a backslash `\` before each newline to prevent the command from running before it's complete.

+>[!IMPORTANT]
+> Please select one method for creating the initial realm.
+> We recommend the first option, where the signing CA is created by the script.

 <details open><summary><strong>Realm with new signing CA and existing trust CA</strong></summary>

-This option is recommended; the signing CA can be long lived and the RADIUS certificate can be one that's signed by a public CA.
+This is the recommended option; the signing CA can be long lived and the RADIUS certificate can be one that's signed by a public CA.
-In this step you'll specify which public CA is used, but the actual RADIUS server certificate does not need to be known to the portal; the client will verify it from the trusted CA you specify here.

 ```sh
 letswifi realm example.com \